cbcrouse/StartupOrchestration.NET/README.md

 ---

-## The Use of Expressions
+## 📄 The Use of Expressions

 In `ServiceRegistrationOrchestrator`, each expression in the `ServiceRegistrationExpressions` collection is a delegate that is executed during the `Orchestrate` method call.
 These expressions are used to register services with the dependency injection container.
 The benefit of using expressions instead of functions is that the expressions can be evaluated lazily.
-This means that the expressions are not executed until they are needed, which can improve the performance of the startup process.
+This means that the expressions are not executed until they are needed, which can improve the performance of the startup process and also avoid timing issues that arise from attempting to register services in various parts of the application.

 Additionally, the expressions provide a way to perform dynamic logging of the expression body.
 This can be useful for debugging the startup process, as it allows developers to see exactly which expressions are being executed, and in what order.

-Each expression takes in two parameters: IServiceCollection and IConfiguration.
-IServiceCollection is a collection of service descriptors, which are used to register services with the .NET dependency injection container.
-IConfiguration is the configuration for the application.
-By using expressions, the application layer can add services to the collection independently of the presentation layer.
+Each expression takes in two parameters: `IServiceCollection` and `IConfiguration`.
+The IServiceCollection is a collection of service descriptors that is used to register services with the .NET dependency injection container.
+The IConfiguration is the configuration for the application.
+The values for these parameters are typically passed down from the presentation layer through the Startup class.
+By using expressions, the application layer can add services to the collection independently of the presentation layer, allowing for a more modular and organized approach to managing dependencies and configuration.

 ### Startup Logging

-The `StartupLogger` property is used to provide a way to log startup events.
+The `StartupLogger` property is used to provide a way to log startup events before the application's logger is available.
 Logging is an important part of any application, and startup logging is especially useful as it can provide insight into the order in which services are initialized.

 Using a logging framework like Serilog, you can log startup events to a file or a database for later analysis.
 This can be useful in identifying startup bottlenecks, dependencies that are failing to initialize, and more.
 Additionally, startup logging can provide context for debugging, as you can see the order in which services are being registered and identify any potential issues early on.